Wireless Image Retrieval at the Edge: Introduction

 We propose two approaches to convey the feature vectors to the edge server.
 In the conventional ``digital'' approach, feature vectors are first compressed, and encoded with a channel code for reliable transmission.
 The features that are most relevant for the retrieval task are extracted and transmitted depending on the capacity and the reliability of the channel between the edge device and the server.
 To improve the efficiency of this approach, we design a retrieval-oriented image compression scheme, which compresses the feature vectors depending on the available bit budget.
-This `separate' data compression and channel transmission scheme assumes reliable communication over the channel, which is typically difficult to achieve in practice, especially for short blocklengths considered in this work, imposed by the strict delay limitations.
+This ``separate'' data compression and channel transmission scheme assumes reliable communication over the channel.
+Such scenario is typically difficult to achieve in practice, especially for short blocklengths considered in this work, imposed by the strict delay limitations.
 Alternatively, we consider a joint source and channel coding (JSCC) approach, where the feature vectors are directly mapped into channel input symbols, and the noisy channel output is used by the server to retrieve the most relevant images, without involving any explicit channel code.
 This can be considered as ``analog'' communication since the feature vectors are not converted into bits at any stage.
-For the JSCC approach, we employ the novel DeepJSCC architecture \cite{jscc_image_dnn, jscc_feedback}, which has recently been introduced for wireless image transmission.
+For the JSCC approach, we employ an architecture based on DNNs, similar to the novel DeepJSCC \cite{jscc_image_dnn, jscc_feedback}, which has recently been introduced for wireless image transmission.
 Our results show that the JSCC scheme can outperform the highly optimized feature compression scheme even if we assume the availability of capacity-achieving channel codes for the digital scheme.
-Our contributions can be summarized as follows:
+To the best of our knowledge, this is the first work to study image retrieval over a wireless channel.
+Our specific technical contributions can be summarized as follows: